9 Lifestyle Changes That May Help With Endometriosis

 This means that it can initially promote the shedding of this old blood which is desirable as old stored blood can increase the risk of endometrial cancer and endometriosis.

 It is not a cause for concern normally, but we do suggest you see your doctor if the bleeding is heavier or more prolonged than usual.

-You may find it helpful to read ‘Heal Endometriosis Naturally, without painkillers, drugs or surgery’ by Wendy K Laidlaw as well as these articles.
+You may find it helpful to read ‘Heal Endometriosis Naturally, without painkillers, drugs or surgery’ by Wendy K Laidlaw.

 If oestrogen dominance is a factor, then this article can help: